1inch/limit-order-protocol/description.md

 - Define a proxy to handle transfers of assets that are not compliant with `IERC20`, allowing the swapping of non-ERC20 tokens, such as ERC721 or ERC1155.
 - Define functions to calculate, on-chain, the exchange rate for maker and taker assets.
 These functions can be used to implement dutch auctions (where the rate decreases over time) or range orders (where the rate depends on the volume already filled), among others.

-An order can be created using a utility library, such as https://github.com/1inch/limit-order-protocol-utils/, or it can be created and signed manually.
+> **Note:** An order can be created using a utility library, such as https://github.com/1inch/limit-order-protocol-utils/, or it can be created and signed manually.
+>

 ## How to build an order